Umang1815/CloudPhysician-s-Vital-Extraction-Challenge/README.md

 ## **Problem Statement:**
 Patient monitoring is crucial in healthcare, as it allows healthcare professionals to closely track a patient's vital signs and detect any potential issues before they become serious.
 In particular, monitoring a patient's vitals, such as heart rate, blood pressure, and oxygen levels, can provide valuable information about a patient's overall health and well-being.
 The core problem statement is to extract *Heart Rate, SpO2, RR, Systolic Blood Pressure, Diabolic Blood Pressure, and MAP* from images of ECG Machines.

+The weights for the models can be found [here](https://drive.google.com/drive/folders/1xM-a8E9qP4i2rqY4D3MHCT-pLxd9WlPH?usp=sharing).

 ## **Proposed Pipeline:**
 The proposed pipeline consists of a total of four stages.
 The whole pipeline is made such that it can work in two modes: **'Fast'** and **'Accurate**'.
 **By default, the pipeline is set to 'Accurate' mode**.